valpioner/interview-preparation/frameworks_libs/React/React-state-useEffect-useCallback.md

   }

   // CORRECT - wrap it in useCallback to prevent infinite loop.
-React stores it internally and it won't be recreated every time, therefore it won't trigger useEffect again const handleDelete = useCallback(
+React stores it internally and it won't be recreated every time, therefore it won't trigger useEffect again
+  // If no cleanup provided, strict mode might help you identify memory leaks or other bugs, because it will run twice const handleDelete = useCallback(
     function handleDelete() {},
     // deps array work the same as deps for useEffect hook